denimjeans/DahuaVTO-Gong/README.md

 the script must exists before
 then start with: mcl 192.168.1.10 /path_to_your/script
-or with screen: screen  -S "dahua"  -d -m /root/bin/mcl 192.168.200.77 this listens and perform the script ones someone rings. if you find a better way to snif the ring, let me know :)
+or with screen: screen  -S "dahua"  -d -m /root/bin/mcl 192.168.200.77 this listens and perform the script once someone rings. if you find a better way to get informed when someone press the ring button, please let me know :)

 mcl is the precompiled version for the raspberry pi 3, olders might also work.  if not, compiling is not so difficuilt.